eddievelasquez/IntercodeToolbox/Intercode.Toolbox.Core/README.md

     }
 ```

-` 'ToByteArrayAsync' Asynchronously converts a stream to a byte array
+- `ToByteArrayAsync` Asynchronously converts a stream to a byte array

 ```csharp
     await using( var stream = new MemoryStream( new byte[] { 1, 2, 3, 4, 5 } ) )